TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 Start up Minecraft: Pi Edition.

 NOTE: Do not make the game full-screen.
 Children tend to do this first thing.
-It will not work optimally, and it is not meant to be full-screen.
+The mouse will not work optimally, and it is not meant to be full-screen.
 It is meant to take up some of the screen while you code next to it.

 Create a world and start to play.
 Notice the three cartesian coordinates in the top left corner of the screen.
 These coordinates give numbers to the x, y, and z axis of the game world.